How to Calculate the Cost of Your College Education

 Samantha’s parents are planning to save for her college education.
 They want their child to attend Northwestern University–since they are both alumni from this institution–or any prestigious university.
 Samantha is eight years old, and she will start college at age 18.
 This gives her parents ample time to save for educational expenses she will have in the future.

 Samantha’s parents plan to contribute a monthly contribution of $750, and uses the College Savings Calculator to determine if this amount will be enough for college savings.
 According to DINKYTOWN’s College Savings Calculator, $750 per month will not be enough to cover all of Samantha’s college expenses for four years.
-The education inflation rate is set to the current rate documented for 2021.
-Due to inflation, one year's tuition plus room and board will have increased from $75,843 to $118,914 and the total costs for Samantha’s education is estimated to be $509,494.
+The education inflation rate is set to the current rate documented for July 2024.
+Due to inflation, the total cost of Samantha’s education is estimated to be $496,372.

 College Savings Calculators provide an estimate of future college expenses, but it is important to gauge your financial situation and figure out the monthly contribution that works best for you.
 Even if the amount you have saved is not enough, it is better to have some money set aside for your child’s education, than none at all!